uw-drupal/uw/README.md

 If you need to customize the stylesheets further or make other changes, we recommend creating a sub-theme.
 See [Creating a sub-theme](http://drupal.org/node/225125) at drupal.org.
 With this approach, you can continue to pull in changes and enhancements for the UW Drupal Theme without overriding your own customizations.

 Developers interested in contributing to this theme should see the [project wiki](https://github.com/uw-drupal/UW-Drupal-Theme/wiki) for additional info.

+## Caveats

+* jquery_update is not compatible with this theme—a newer version of jQuery is loaded via `uw_js_alter` so you should disable jquery_update if you have it enabled.